 Under federal law, marijuana is still illegal.
 Depending on who is elected president in November – Donald Trump or Joe Biden – it is possible that more states could push to legalize cannabis for recreational and/or medical use in the next four years.
 This would likely have significant consequences for the cannabis industry as a whole.
 It would also be of particular importance to cannabis retail operators and cannabis investors who would no doubt look to take advantage of opportunities to enter new markets.

-Contact Scythian for Information on Cannabis Real Estate Investing
+Contact Scythian for Information on Cannabis Real Estate Opportunities

 Scythian Real Estate is a trusted real estate partner of cannabis operators in several states, including Colorado, North Dakota, and Pennsylvania.
 Scythian specializes in sale-leaseback opportunities with sophisticated operators and is continuing to build its acquisition pipeline across the country.
 These acquisitions are currently valued at around $40 million, with 19 assets under management.
-For additional information about cannabis real estate investment opportunities, email Scythian Real Estate.
+For additional information about cannabis real estate, email Scythian Real Estate.

 PLEASE NOTE THAT THIS BLOG IS NEITHER AN OFFER TO SELL NOR A SOLICITATION OF AN OFFER TO BUY SECURITIES IN SCYTHIAN REAL ESTATE FUND.